Please scroll down for plenty more exciting enrichment opportunities.

 If you think that you might be eligible for consideration through the Widening Participation programme, please speak in confidence to a member of the Higher Education (HE) team in school.

 Mensa: The High IQ Society – An IQ score is a quantifiable measure which can complement GCSE and A-Level results to help you stand out.
 A Mensa supervised IQ test normally costs around £25.
-Click here to find out more, or speak to Mr Dodd (geography).
+Click here to find out more, or speak to Mr Dodd (geography) in school.

-Royal Institute of British Architects (RIBA) – A fascinating range of exhibitions, lectures and other events nationally—check out what’s on now.
+Royal Institute of British Architects (RIBA) – A fascinating range of exhibitions, lectures and other events nationally—check out what’s on now, or speak to Mrs Young (art) in school.

 University Open Days

 St. Catharine’s College Open Days (Year 12) – St Catharine’s College Open Days and Subject Taster Days in Cambridge this July and September 2019.
 These are excellent opportunities for Year 12 (or equivalent) students to come and meet our undergraduates, teaching fellows, and admissions tutors.
 Attendees will be able to listen to sample lectures and application talks, have a tour of St Catharine’s and lunch in our dining hall, and get a taster of life as a Cambridge student in a friendly environment.
-For more details on each event please see our website.
+For more details on each event please see our website, or speak to Mr Yates (history) or Mr Dodd (geography) in school.

 Oxford Language Open Days – Year 12 students who are interested in applying for languages at Oxford are encouraged to attend an open day.
 The individual language open days offer a stimulating insight into what it’s like to study languages at Oxford, with taster lectures and information about the course.
 Click here to find out more, or speak to Mr Hele (Languages).